-The process of establishing variable cash compensation for fiscal 2017 was completed in the first quarter of fiscal 2017.
+The process of establishing variable cash compensation for fiscal 2019 was completed in the first quarter of fiscal 2019.
 In addition to considering our corporate performance goals, the compensation committee performed a detailed analysis for each named executive officer against the peer group and other global industry data.
-On July 21, 2016, we approved the form of the Executive Bonus Plan for fiscal 2017, or the 2017 Executive Plan, a cash incentive bonus plan for our executives for fiscal 2017.
-The participants in the 2017 Executive Plan include Antonio J. Pietri, our President and Chief Executive Officer, and certain other members of our senior management, including each of our other executive officers: Karl E. Johnsen, who was named our Senior Vice President and Chief Financial Officer effective October 1, 2015; William T. Griffin, who began serving as our Executive Vice President, Field Operations effective February 8, 2016 and left the company May 2, 2017; and Frederic G. Hammond, our Senior Vice President and General Counsel.
+On July 26, 2018, we approved the form of the Executive Bonus Plan for fiscal 2019, or the 2019 Executive Plan, a cash incentive bonus plan for our executives for fiscal 2019.
+The participants in the 2019 Executive Plan include Antonio J. Pietri, our President and Chief Executive Officer, and certain other members of our senior management, including each of our other named executive officers for fiscal 2019: Gary M. Weiss, our Chief Operating Officer; Karl E. Johnsen, our Senior Vice President and General Counsel.

-2017 Executive Plan
+2019 Executive Plan

-Any amounts earned under the 2017 Executive Plan were payable in cash and directly tied to achievement of corporate financial targets.
-Amounts payable under the 2017 Executive Plan are based and weighted as follows:
+Any amounts earned under the 2019 Executive Plan were payable in cash and directly tied to achievement of corporate financial targets.
+Amounts payable under the 2019 Executive Plan are based and weighted as follows:

-- 50% of the overall bonus was based on achievement of our GAS target of 4.50%; - 25% of the overall bonus was based on achievement of our target corporate operating income of \$224 million (non-GAAP); and - 25% of the overall bonus was based on achievement of our free cash flow target of \$167 million.
+- · 60% of the overall bonus was based on achievement of our growth in annual spend target; and - 40% of the overall bonus was based on achievement of our free cash flow target.

-GAS, corporate operating income (non-GAAP) and free cash flow were selected as the primary corporate performance goals for fiscal 2017.
-GAS was determined to be a useful metric for analyzing our business performance because comparing annual spend for different dates can provide insight into the growth and retention rates of our business.
+Growth in annual spend and free cash flow were selected as the primary corporate performance goals for fiscal 2019.
+Growth in annual spend was determined to be a useful metric for analyzing our business performance because comparing annual spend for different dates can provide insight into the growth and retention rates of our business.
 Since annual spend represents the estimated annualized billings associated with our active term license agreements, it provides insight into the future value of subscription and software revenue.
-Corporate operating income (non-GAAP) was selected because combined with GAS, operating income is important to increasing the value of our common stock, therefore aligning the financial interests of executives with those of our stockholders.
+Free cash flow is a useful measure to investors because it permits them to view our performance using tools that management uses to gauge progress in achieving our goals, and is an indication of cash flow that may be available to fund future investments.

-The 2017 Executive Plan goals incorporated targets approved by the board as part of our fiscal 2017 operating plan.
+The 2019 Executive Plan goals incorporated targets approved by the board as part of our fiscal 2019 operating plan.
 In order for any bonus to be payable to any executive for achievement of any metric, achievement of at least 70% of the applicable target metric was necessary.
 Each metric was measured independently.
 Achievement of above-target performance does not increase the bonus amount, i.e., the maximum bonus award is 100% of the target.
 The board generally sets the target performance level for the corporate financial objectives at a level that would only be achieved if we continued to substantially improve on our past levels of performance, and if our executives performed at very high levels.
-As a result, the board believed that 2017 Executive Plan GAS, corporate operating income (non-GAAP) and free cash flow targets would be difficult to reach but would be attainable with significant effort, while not entailing taking unnecessary or excessive risks.
+As a result, the board believed that 2019 Executive Plan growth in annual spend and free cash flow targets would be difficult to reach but would be attainable with significant effort, while not entailing taking unnecessary or excessive risks.